Associated Press of Pakistan: Initial years

-The APP was organised as a trust, with the Chief Justice of Pakistan serving as the chairman of the board of trustees The remaining members of the board were elected on two-year terms.
+The APP was organised as a trust, with the Chief Justice of Pakistan serving as the chairman of the board of trustees.
+The remaining members of the board were elected on two-year terms.

 The new-born country's press was economically weak, and was thus unable to financially support the agency.
 APP asked the Government of Pakistan for financial support, which was granted in the form of loans and subsidies.
 Government support enabled APP to subscribe to the services of the world's news agencies and to open offices in major cities of Pakistan.

 Government take-over

 The financial situation of APP continued to deteriorate until it was on the verge of collapse.
 This was a direct result of the withholding of payment of funds from the Government of Pakistan due towards APP from the Ministry of Information and Broadcasting in an effort to create a financial crisis for the national news agency.
 In the early 1960s, APP owed about Rs.
 8 lakhs (Rupees 800,000) to the government's Post and Telegraph Department and another Rs.
 12 lakhs (Rupees 1200,000) in unpaid subscription fees to foreign news agencies.
 The Government of Pakistan intervened and took over the agency on 15 July 1961 following the instructions of certain vested interests within the Government of Pakistan.
 A government ordinance was issued for it.
 The given reason was to strengthen APP's financial foundation.

-The takeover took place with several changes: Malik Tajuddin was removed and A K Qureshi, a senior government officer with some journalistic experience, was hired as Administrator of APP.
+The takeover initiated a number of changes: A K Qureshi, a senior government officer with some journalistic experience, was hired as Administrator of APP.
 The head office of the agency was shifted to Islamabad, the new capital of Pakistan.
-While the financial position of the agency further deteriorated, its coverage became more biased as the government started to use it as an official mouthpiece.
+APP was directed by the government at this time and also by later governments to carry just the official version of political events.
 A K Qureshi was a member of the ill-fated National Press Trust delegation traveling to London by PIA Flight 705 that crashed at Cairo on 20 May 1965.
 He is buried in a mass grave at Cairo alongside his fellow passengers: victims of Pakistan's first jet aircraft disaster.

+Up until the early 1970s, APP had been supplying news from Reuters and United Press International.
+Later, it started providing news from also Agence France-Presse and the Associated Press.

 In 2015, Information Minister Pervaiz Rashid and a three-member committee had conducted interviews of 18 candidates for the position of Managing Director of Associated Press of Pakistan to be able to finally appoint a Managing Director.